paperbenni/paperbenni.github.io/content/posts/videomd.md

 Now I can read the entire video in text form.

-After making edits to the markdown file, the program can edit the video itself according to the edits I did to the markdown file.
+After making edits to the markdown file, the program can edit the video itself according to the edits I made to the markdown file.

 The most basic of these is cutting out a section of the video.
 If I remove an entire line from the markdown file, the program can recognize